firebolt-db/godocs/docs/Overview/indexes/using-indexes.md

 Aggregating indexes can be created at the time a new table is made or afterward.
 You can define it as needed based on query patterns and performance.

-The following code example shows how to create an aggregating index to precompute the number of transactions per borrower and their average late fee on the existing `borrowedbooks` table created in the previous [Fact tables](#fact-tables) section:
+The following code example shows how to create an aggregating index to precompute the number of transactions per borrower and their average late fee on the existing `borrowedbooks` table created in the previous **Fact tables** section in [Firebolt managed-tables](#firebolt-managed-tables):

 ```sql
 CREATE AGGREGATING INDEX agg_borrower_statistics